amardeep0/learnPunjabi/Level-8_WorldLanguageCompetencyTesting/readMe.md

 Review [*Punjabi vocabulary words*](https://amardeep0.github.io/learnPunjabi/Punjabi_Vocabulary) here.

-### Listening and Speaking

-  - Review the pronunciation of words and phrases [here](https://amardeep0.github.io/learnPunjabi/Listening_and_Speaking_Topics).

-  - [eLearnPunjabi Course](http://elearnpunjabi.com/default.aspx)** - Free (sign up required for getting access to the content).
-     Videos of this course may provide experience of Punjab culture and every day conversions.

 ### Books

 Following is a list of some of the online books for reading comprehension.